Introduction of Balance Sheet Equation

 - Misstated long-term assets: The balance sheet records the value of long-term assets at historical prices instead of current value.
 Book value can create a distortive picture of the company’s financials, as it underestimates long-term assets.

-- Need comparison: To understand the balance sheet as per the balance sheet equation and making investments or business decision needs comparison of the balance sheet of peers over many years.
+- Need comparison: To understand the balance sheet as per the balance sheet equation and make investments or business decisions needs comparison of the balance sheet of peers over many years.

 Key Points

-- The balance sheet equation or accounting equation is the base for the double-entry accounting system.
+- The balance sheet or accounting equation is the base for the double-entry accounting system.

 - Asset = Liabilities + Equity ( Logic every asset is financed by debt or equity)